ccurto/n5-graphs-package/README.md

 	There are 9608 simple directed graphs on n=5 nodes.
 We have organized them into 155 motif equivalence classes (mECs) based on their core motif structure.

-	n5_mECs_README_aug16.pdf/docx has a list of all 155 mECs and their core motif structures.
+	n5_mECs_README_oct4.pdf/docx has a list of all 155 mECs and their core motif structures.
 It is useful to have a printout of this file as a classification key to use while exploring graphs and attractors.
+(The older aug16 version from 2020 was updated on October 4, 2020.)

 2. Dynamic Attractors